asriram1/Vehicle_Detection_Using_Raspberry_Pi/README.md

 ## Hardware Component Setup

 1).
 Download OpenCv on Raspberry Pi.

-To download OpenCV on Raspberry Pi, we used the help provided in - https://docs.opencv.org/3.4.1/d7/d9f/tutorial_linux_install.html
+To download OpenCV on Raspberry Pi, we used the help provided in https://docs.opencv.org/3.4.1/d7/d9f/tutorial_linux_install.html

 2).
-Recording video using Raspberry Pi Camera NoiR
+Recording video using Raspberry Pi Camera NoiR.
 To record the video using the Raspberry Pi, we first had to connect a camera to the pi.
-After this was connected we had to create a script using Python to record a video for 10 seconds.
+After this was connected we had to create a script using Python to record a video for 20 seconds.
+However one of the issues with the recorded video was that the resolution was too high, which meant processing time was too long.
+Hence we had to change the resolution of the recorded video to 512 by 512 pixels.
+This script can be found in camera.py.

 ## Software Component Setup

-1).
-Detecting Cars on the video recorded using code provided by Azfal Saan.
-This file is labeled ```countcar.py``` on our wiki.
+1) To create the vehicle detection program we decided to use Python owing to its wide range of libraries which help with this project.
+We name the file ```countcar.py```.

+2) We first imported openCV into python.

+3) We then imported the video that was recorded through the raspberry pi, and converted it into frames.

+4) An xml classifier is used so objects similar to cars are recognized in the frames.

+5) The frames that are read are converted first into gray scale, and from these new images, cars of different sizes are detected.

+6) A for loop is used to draw rectangles around all the detected vehicles in the frames

+7) All the new frames are then displayed, with the rectangles, in a new window

+8) Finally a function closes this new window and de-allocates any associated memory usage

 ## Running the Code